 - Invest in a high-efficiency fryer with faster recovery times and save energy.
-Better cooking efficiency and optimized idle rates can save 30 to 50 percent on the annual operational cost of a standard-efficiency fryer.
+Better cooking efficiency and optimized idle rates can save 30 to 50% on the annual operational cost of a standard-efficiency fryer.

 - Consider a natural gas steamer for your kitchen and save energy.
 A high-efficiency steamer, including those with the ENERGY STAR® logo, can save well over half the annual appliance energy cost.

 - Make your next conveyor oven a high-efficiency natural gas unit and save!
-A high-efficiency conveyor oven with the Foodservice Technology Center (FSTC) cooking energy efficiency rating can save 25 percent of the annual appliance energy cost.
+A high-efficiency conveyor oven with the California Energy Wise (CEW) cooking energy efficiency rating can save 25% of the annual appliance energy cost.

 - Lots of energy gets exhausted through your kitchen hood.
 A kitchen hood demand control ventilation (DCV) system will save you energy when your appliances are idling.
 Don’t blow those savings away!
-Install DCV and save approximately 30 percent of your hood system HVAC costs.
+Install DCV and save approximately 30% of your hood system HVAC costs.

-- A natural gas booster water heater for sanitizing dishware can lower operating costs drastically and save operators well over 50 percent compared to electric booster water heaters, while reducing emissions to the environment.
+- A natural gas booster water heater for sanitizing dishware can lower operating costs drastically and save operators well over 50% compared to electric booster water heaters, while reducing emissions to the environment.

-- Did you know 98 percent of chefs prefer cooking with natural gas?
-Due to excellent results and up to a 50 percent reduction in operating costs on high efficiency natural gas equipment, it’s the preferred choice of foodservice operators.
+- Did you know 98% of chefs prefer cooking with natural gas?
+Due to excellent results and up to a 50% reduction in operating costs on high efficiency natural gas equipment, it’s the preferred choice of foodservice operators.